 The president of the United States must declare the flooding event a state of emergency.
 If this doesn’t happen, then there won’t be assistance.

 The average amount of assistance homeowners get after a flood when they do not have flood coverage is $5,000.
 The average cost of damage to one’s property after a flood is $38,000+.
 That $5K you get from the government?
 It comes as a loan, and you will need to pay it back.
 Are you willing to gamble on your financial future by forgoing flood insurance coverage?

 Missouri flood insurance rate map

 Because of all these factors, it is difficult for property owners to know their true risk of flooding.
-FEMA admits that their flood maps only give an idea for part of the risk.
-Our recent storms are facts that it can rain anywhere within Missouri, and you should consider getting flood coverage, so you are not uninsured when you need it most.
+FEMA admits that their flood maps only give an idea of part of the risk.
+Our recent storms are facts that it can rain anywhere within Missouri, and you should consider getting flood coverage so you are not uninsured when you need it most.